At a Bedok court, ex-MMA fighter Syafiq Samad trains the next generation

 Sign up now: Get the biggest sports news in your inbox

-- Due to insufficient capital, Syafiq Samad's Team Slasher trains outdoors in Bedok.
+- Due to insufficient capital, Syafiq Samad's Team Slasher train outdoors in Bedok.
 Despite lacking equipment and facing weather challenges, his fighters remain undefeated.

 - Coach Syafiq is a dedicated mentor, providing equal attention to all Team Slasher fighters.
 His passion inspires students, contributing to over 10 consecutive competition wins.